 The ISO will enter this RTD-CAM mode when necessary to re-establish schedules when large area control errors occur.
 When in this mode, RTD-CAM will send 10-minute Base Point Signals and produce schedules for the next ten minutes.
 RTD-CAM may also commit, or if necessary de-commit, Resources capable of starting or stopping within 10-minutes.
 The ISO will continue to optimize for Energy and Operating Reserves, will recognize locational Operating Reserve requirements and Scarcity Reserve Requirements, but will set all Regulation Service schedules to zero.
 If Resources are committed or de-committed in this RTD-CAM mode the schedules for them will be passed to RTC and the Real-Time Dispatch for their next execution.

 Resources that are eligible to provide Operating Reserves and that are available to the ISO for dispatch in real-time are required to be able to meet the energy sustainability requirements set forth in applicable NERC, NPCC and/or NYSRC reliability requirements.
 When the ISO enters a reserve pickup RTD-CAM mode it will determine sustainable Energy schedules for Energy Storage Resources that are eligible to provide Operating Reserves and that are available to the ISO for dispatch based on their telemetered state of charge.

-Hybrid Storage Resources are required to notify the NYISO of limitations affecting their ability to provide Operating Reserves by timely submitting and updating Operating Reserve Limits.
+Hybrid Storage Resources and Operating Reserves-eligible Aggregations are required to notify the NYISO of limitations affecting their ability to provide Operating Reserves by timely submitting and updating Operating Reserve Limits.

 The ISO will have discretion to classify a reserve pickup as a “large event” or a “small event.”
 In a small event the ISO will have discretion to reduce Base Point Signals in order to reduce transmission line loadings.
-The ISO will not ordinarily have this discretion in large events, except that it may determine Energy schedules that satisfy Operating Reserve energy sustainability requirements for Energy Storage ResourcesHybrid Storage Resources, .
+The ISO will not ordinarily have this discretion in large events, except that it may determine Energy schedules that satisfy Operating Reserve energy sustainability requirements for Energy Storage Resources, Hybrid Storage Resources, and Operating Reserves-eligible Aggregations.
 The distinction also has significance with respect to a Supplier’s eligibility to receive Bid Production Cost guarantee payment in accordance with Section 4.6.6 and Attachment C of this ISO Services Tariff.

 4.4.3.1.2 Maximum Generation Pickup